 In addition, if roles have changed, provide the support or training needed for people to succeed.
 Especially in times of crisis, leaders must provide guidance if you want your small business to weather the storm.

 Seek Help as a Leader

-These are uncertain times and as a leader you need support too.
+These are uncertain times and as a leader, you need support too.
 At Alliance Business Coaching, we specialize in leadership training.
-We help leaders analyze your business to determine the best path forward.
+We help leaders analyze their business to determine the best path forward.